kristopherjohnson/undefinedvalue-pelican/README.md

 To regenerate and publish the site to GitHub Pages:

     make github

+Note that `make github` assumes that you have the <https://github.com/kristopherjohnson/kristopherjohnson.github.io> repo cloned to `~/work/kristopherjohnson.github.io`.

 Use `make help`, or `make` with no arguments to see other targets.